Can You Have ADD Without Hyperactivity?

 Although there is currently no cure for ADD, it is possible to manage the symptoms through a combination of medication and other therapies.

-This article will explore the signs of nasal polyps, looking at 11 symptoms.
-Read on to learn more about nasal polyps.
+This article will explore the worst foods for pneumonia, looking at the biggest culprits.
+Read on to learn more about these foods.

 Medication for ADD Without Hyperactivity